Internetwarrior/ParticleShapeEffects/README.md

 https://i.gyazo.com/30e9061e805393901725df920afe6e8d.png

 It currently has no validation whether or not the triangle is a regular triangle such as the example above, leading to some interesting creations when given the parametres.

+To be implemented into a real world plugin it requires:

+ - Allow for Z or X rather than just Z.
+ - Calculate whether the Z/X should be increased or deducted to travel from one vertex to another.